 Deerfield’s salary and benefits package is very competitive.
 Given the residential responsibilities of a boarding school, housing is provided either in a dormitory or Academy residences in Deerfield.
 For a comprehensive description of benefits see our Employment page.

-For applicants interested in the Deerfield Academy Teaching Fellows Program, please click here to complete an online Teaching Fellow application.
-Decisions are usually made from mid-April through mid-May.
+For applicants interested in the Deerfield Academy Teaching Fellows Program, please check back in November when applications will be available.
+Decisions are made on a rolling basis from November to May.

 Established in 2000 by Wallace Wilson ’47, and enriched by gifts from Mr. Wilson’s stepson William Mathis ’84, the Wallace Wilson Visiting Scholars Chair supports a year-long fellowship program.
 Distinguished educators from a variety of disciplines come to Deerfield to teach, involve themselves in the life of the school, and complete scholarly projects of their own.
 During the year-long appointment, Wilson Fellows are considered full members of the faculty and are awarded housing and standard benefits.
 If you are interested in becoming a Wilson Fellow or would like to suggest a candidate, send a cover letter and resume to John Taylor.
 (Please have the subject line of the email be Wilson Fellow.)